Calloom321/Calloom321.github.io/README.md

 ## About

-This is a repository for me to share the projects I am working on as well as the thoughts & feelings I get throughout the creation of these projects.
-Below you can find the projects I have finished as well as the ones I am currently working on.
-You'll also find the thoughts and feelings that I get in another section below.
+This is a repository for me to share the projects & code that I am working on, code that has interested or inspired me and a place for me to share thoughts and feelings I've had along the way.
+These topics can be found in their own sections below.

 ## Finished Projects